wavefrontHQ/wavefront-sdk-csharp/README.md

 ## Send Data to Wavefront

- To send data to Wavefront using the `WavefrontSender` you instantiated:
+ To send data to Wavefront using the `IWavefrontSender` you instantiated:

 ### Metrics and Delta Counters